In the early hours of Monday, 1st July 1941, enemy German

 killed as a tragic act of fate.

-mother and the two children killed at 16, Eveswell Street, the Gimlett
+father, mother and the two children killed at 16, Eveswell Street, the

-family lost seven members with another injured at 13, Eveswell Street and
+Gimlett family lost seven members with two injured at 13, Eveswell Street and

 so many friends and neighbours died together with others from nearby